laythq/CV/README.md

 |[Acebook](https://github.com/laythq/acebook-nice-team)|A Facebook clone, this group-project can handle user registration, login, posts, comments, and likes.
 100% code coverage.|React, Node.js/Express, Rails, Rspec, Travis, Heroku|
 |[Database Server](https://github.com/laythq/database-server-tech-test)| A tech test for setting up a simple database server, (but without a database - data is stored in memory).
 Tests are fully isolated and coverage is 100%.|Node.js/Express, Javascript, Jasmine, Mocha, node-http-mock, mockery, supertest|

-## Skills

-#### I love working in a team
+### What I love about coding

+#### Languages and Frameworks

+The projects I've worked on at Makers have exposed me to a range of different languages and frameworks.
+I love the flexibility and optionality of Javascript, especially the different libraries it can be used with.
+The ability to make a fully dynamic, single-page [app](https://github.com/laythq/array_of_sunshine) in React was one of my proudest moments at Makers, and made me appreciate the power and versatility of the library and JS in general.

+Making a [Facebook clone](https://github.com/laythq/acebook-nice-team) using Rails was another great experience that I learned a huge amount from.
+Rails was the first framework I'd come across during the course, and I loved the power and simplicity of it.
+Although I didn't always understand what was going on 'under the hood', and had to adjust to the framework's strong opinions, it was a pleasure to work with and really helped me understand the power of such frameworks.

+#### Collaboration

+I love the collaborative nature of software development.
+Whether it's solving a stubborn little bug with a pair partner over a couple of hours, or building and deploying a full application over a couple of weeks, I really enjoy building things with others and want to continue doing so.

-At Makers I have had the opportunity to work on three different projects in different teams, including a two-week [final project](https://github.com/laythq/array_of_sunshine), and have been pair programming throughout the whole course with the rest of my cohort.
-I've found the experience to be extremely enjoyable, and firmly believe in the power of collaboration and teamwork.
+I have had the opportunity to work on three different projects in different teams, including a two-week [final project](https://github.com/laythq/array_of_sunshine), and have been pair programming throughout the whole course with the rest of my cohort.
+All three group projects were built using Agile methodologies, building out a project iteratively (starting with an MVP) and communicating as a team through a series of stand-ups and retros.
+I now appreciate the effectiveness of Agile and how it can really unlock a teams potential and productivity.

+### Before I learned to code...

+#### I learned how to build a team

 Before Makers, two friends and I turned a side-interest in street-food into viable business by co-founding [The Big Bushi](https://www.instagram.com/thebigbushi/?hl=en), offering London's first Sushi Burrito in Brick Lane.
 We built the company from scratch and began trading within months of inception.
 I was personally responsible for developing the product, marketing, trading and logistics.
 I gained a first-hand perspective on the challenges of starting any new venture and working in a small and dynamic team.

-#### I am curious and passionate about code

-I spent a year working with a number of electrical, civil and mechanical engineers, and admired the precision and scientific nature of their work.
-And when I started exploring software development as a hobby, I found my first few CodeWars challenges extremely rewarding, and felt drawn towards this field.
-The feeling of solving a technical challenge is addictive, and my desire to continue doing so full-time has only strengthened during my Makers course.

-In my own time I enjoy reading about wider developments in the industry.
-I have a keen interest in the business and entrepreneurial side of different companies, and love to read about major fundraising and deals that occur across the world in the industry.
-My favourite publications are TechCrunch, Medium and the Financial Times.

-#### I can learn quickly and independently

-The Makers Academy course is structured around independent and self-directed learning in a high pace environment.
-As well as a strong emphasis on team work and pairing, students are also taught how to pick up skills through their own research and individual weekend projects.
-This course has given me the confidence to continue doing so.
+#### I learned to work under pressure

 Having worked as a legal consultant in Egypt, an events coordinater in London, an investment banking intern in Dubai and a graduate at a contracting business in Kuwait, I enjoy working under pressure and adapting to meet the needs of my work, especially when working in unfamiliar environments where I have had to learn things quickly.